Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 Configure the admission controller

-Save the automatically generated certificate to a local environment variable.
+2. Save the certificate to a local environment variable.

-Create a patch file for the Kubernetes webhook using your own values for the namespace and webhook name.
+4. Create a patch file for the Kubernetes validating webhook.

 Limit the webhook to relevant namespaces